School Cancellation Info

 What happens when public services or utilities are disrupted?

-Due to circumstances beyond our control, schools may experience power outages or other emergencies, such as gas leaks, water service disruptions, etc. Should events of this nature occur, District personnel will make every effort to provide for student and staff comfort and safety while the school continues to operate.
+Due to circumstances beyond our control, schools may experience power outages or other emergencies, such as gas leaks, water service disruptions, etc. Should such events occur, District personnel will make every effort to provide for student and staff comfort and safety while the school continues to operate.

 Sometimes, power outages make it impossible to maintain optimum conditions within the school.
 Still, the District does not want to send students home unsupervised or to a home that is also potentially without electricity, heat, water, or parental supervision.
 If the Superintendent determines that the school cannot continue for the day, the District will notify parents via the emergency calling system.
 We will also inform the media and post announcements on the District’s website and our social media outlets.